-While succulents can apparently be traced back to the Ancient Egyptians, we wanted to take a look at how and when they started to become more popular in recent times.
+While succulents can apparently be traced back to the Ancient Egyptians, we wanted to provide a brief guide to succulents to find out when they started to become more popular in recent times.

 Apparently, a drought in California in 2011 was a key turning point.
 People had to fill their gardens with plants that were low maintenance and didn’t require water or turn brown within a few weeks, so succulents were an obvious choice.
 They store water and can go for long periods without it.
 The perfect solution!

 Around the same time, outside of the Golden State, there was a growth in the number of people who named gardening as one of their hobbies.
 Many of these were of a younger generation than the traditional gardeners; enter the millennials.
 However, they faced two key barriers in gardening – space and money.
 Given that house prices continue to go up every year, more people are living in flats and for longer.
 So creative ways are needed to greenify homes.
 Succulents started becoming a popular option due to their low cost, low maintenance and the range of sizes they come in.
 Even better, if you need to move then you can easily take them with you.

 And then came the rise of Instagram and influencers.
 The social media platform was a great way to show how stunning succulents can be.
 If you look at #succulents on Instagram today, there are over 7.2 million posts!
 Certain ‘grammers have shown how versatile succulents can be and have expanded our botanical knowledge.
 Around a decade ago, the average person probably would have called all succulents cactus or jade plants.
 Now, many amateurs can identify a haworthia, aloe and miranda.